 For each individual FCEV model, the model name, projected sales, and planned specifications for: vehicle certification weight category (e.g., PC, LDT 3751-5750 LVW), vehicle fuel pressure rating, fuel tank capacity, and vehicle range.

 ZEV Requirement Performance for the Model Year.
 In order to verify the status of each manufacturer’s ZEV requirement Performance for a given model year, each manufacturer shall submit a report to the Executive Officer annually, prior to May 1 of the calendar year following the close of the model year.
-The end of model year report must contain the following information:
+The end-of-model-year report must contain the following information:

 Total number of light-duty vehicles produced and delivered for sale in California for the model year and each of the four prior model years.